FAQs

 for swing dancers include Keds, which have a smooth rubber sole, or

 shoes with suede or hard leather bottoms.
-Check outdancestore.com
+Check out dancestore.com for a

 Q: What type of attire is appropriate for lessons and